dilrajsingh1997/safe-compose-args/README.md

 <br />
 [Part-2](https://proandroiddev.com/safe-compose-arguments-an-improved-way-to-navigate-in-jetpack-compose-part-2-218a6ae7a027)
 <br />

-Consider the following example for better understanding-
+Consider the following example for better understanding.
+Let's say we have a `UserPage` composable that expects 2 arguments, a `userId` which is of String type and a `uniqueUser` which is a custom data class object.
+This concept of expecting 2 arguments can be represented by the following interface-
 ```
 @ComposeDestination
 interface UserPage {